jssql1234/docs-sqlacc/docs/integration/e-commerce/shopee.md

 1. Step to download product list from Shopee

-   1. Navigate to “My Products” under “Product” category.
+   1. Navigate to "My Products" under "Product" category.

-   2. Click on “Batch Tools” and select “Mass Update”
+   2. Click on "Batch Tools" and select "Mass Update"

        ![15](../../../static/img/integration/e-commerce/shopee/15.png)

-   3. Click on “Generate” to generate the product list.
+   3. Click on "Generate" to generate the product list.

-   4. Click on “Download” to get the generated product list.
+   4. Click on "Download" to get the generated product list.

        ![16](../../../static/img/integration/e-commerce/shopee/16.png)